Experimental Mechanized Force: Eastland vs. Westland, 1927

 In 1927, the EMF (Eastland Force) fought the 3rd Infantry Division (Major-General John Burnett-Stuart) and a cavalry brigade (Westland Force), both sides having air support.
 The opponents began the exercise 35 mi apart, Westland Force having an objective to capture high ground near Andover against Eastland Force based at Micheldever.
 The Fast Group dodged Westland Force cavalry patrols, covered 40 mi and captured bridges, which enabled the rest of Eastland Force to advance.
 Despite a few losses from air attack, the Fast Group armoured cars attacked the vanguard of the Westland Force column and pinned it down for attacks by aircraft at low altitude and a flank attack by the tanks.
 Eastland Force then camped overnight but Westland Force kept moving.

 Eastland Force armoured car and tankette reconnaissance parties spotted the move but lacking wireless communication, sent a despatch rider whose motorcycle broke down.
 Half of the Westland Force column was over the River Avon before Collins received the information.
 Part of Westland Force reached the objective on the next day, winning the contest, albeit surrounded and under counter-attack by Eastland Force.
 After the exercise, Collins discussed the difficulties encountered by the EMF and its vulnerability to anti-tank guns and artillery.
 Burnett-Stuart said that the tank should no longer be considered an infantry-support weapon but the main arm on the battlefield.
 The General Staff produced a training memorandum in early 1928 which criticised poor co-ordination in the EMF and its failure to organise sufficient fire support before attacks.

-During the exercise, 7 Squadron flying Vickers Virginia and Vimy bombers and 11 Squadron with its single-engined Hawker Horsley bombers, participated briefly; the Horsleys were somewhat large aircraft for low-altitude bombing.
-The Bristol Fighters of 16 Squadron participated throughout the exercise, while the Hawker Woodcock fighters of 3 Squadron simulated strafing attacks.
+During the exercise, 7 Squadron flying Vickers Virginia and Vimy bombers and 11 Squadron with its single-engined Horsley bombers, participated briefly; the Horsleys were somewhat large aircraft for low-altitude bombing.
+The Bristol Fighters of 16 Squadron participated throughout the exercise, while the Woodcock fighters of 3 Squadron simulated strafing attacks.
 The RAF contingent proved to be of great value to motorised units blocked on roads and infantry pinned down by enemy fire; Collins was convinced of the value of low-level ground attack.
 Sceptics at the War Office doubted the realism of the exercise but other soldiers were enthused by the prospect of a mobile form of military operation superseding trench warfare.
-At the Air Ministry, Wing Commander Richard Peck, the Deputy Director of the Directorate of Plans (1927 to 1930) pondered the use of aircraft to support mechanised army units making big outflanking manoeuvres, deep into the rear areas of the enemy army, "We cannot throw away this means to victory....".
+At the Air Ministry, Wing Commander Richard Peck, the Deputy Director of the Directorate of Plans (1927 to 1930) pondered the use of aircraft to support mechanised army units in making big outflanking manoeuvres, deep into the rear areas of the enemy army, "We cannot throw away this means to victory....".
 Bombers, reconnaissance aircraft and troop transports would participate; single-seat fighters would be of great value in pursuing a defeated enemy force.